 During the holidays, it's natural to have the urge to splurge on gifts; after all, nothing is too good for our parents, siblings, spouses, and dear friends, right?
 However, a smart shopper should never financially overextend themselves, especially during the holidays.

 But just because you can't blow a bundle on your loved ones doesn't mean that you can't still blow their minds.
-Trick them into thinking that you spent a lot by choosing gifts that have a high perceived value, and rake in the "ooooh, you shouldn't have!"s.
-Here are the top 14 items that seem more expensive than they really are.
+Trick them into thinking that you spent a lot by choosing gifts that have a high perceived value, and rake in the ooooh-you-shouldn't-haves.
+Here are some gift ideas that seem more expensive than they really are.

 Opt for Pearl Jewelry